-Courses for Spring 2022 are currently viewable and registration begins on Monday, November 15th.
 You can view your exact enrollment appointment in Albert.
-Courses are open only to GPH majors, undeclared CAS students, and Liberal Studies majors for the first week of registration.
-All courses except for UGPH-GU 60, will open to all continuing undergraduate students on Monday, November 22nd.
+With the exception of certain electives, courses are open only to GPH majors, undeclared BA-MPH Gallatin students, CAS students, and Liberal Studies majors for the first week of registration.
+All courses except for UGPH-GU 60, will open to all continuing undergraduate students on the second week of registration.

 Undergraduate students must consult the majors page when mapping out your degree plan.
 Please note that elective requirements vary by combined major and relevant electives used to fulfill the requirement may be taken either through the GPH major (starting with UGPH-GU) or through the home school department. **Pre-health courses DO NOT count towards students combined major electives.**

 As of Spring 2020, all core GPH courses (see below) have a pre-requisite of UGPH-GU 10 Health & Society in a Global World (this course may also be taken as a co-requisite with another core GPH course).
 In addition, UGPH-GU 60 Undergraduate Experiential Learning in Global Public Health, has these three pre-requisites: UGPH-GU 10, UGPH-GU 20, and UGPH-GU 30.
-GPH/Applied Psychology students may take PSYCH-UA 10 in lieu of UGPH-GU 20; GPH/Biology students take BIOL-UA 42 in lieu of UGPH-GU 20.
+GPH/Applied Psychology students may take PSYCH-UA 10 in lieu of UGPH-GU 10; GPH/Biology students take BIOL-UA 42 or BIOL-UA 45 in lieu of UGPH-GU 20.